 - An RNA-sequencing database is being generated and will be available shortly.

-Located in the Brehm Tower (Kellogg Eye Center), the MacDougald Laboratory includes equipment to perform experiments and analysis with cutting edge technologies.
+Located at the North Campus Research Complex (NCRC), the MacDougald Laboratory includes equipment to perform experiments and analysis with cutting edge technologies.
 Besides the level 2 bench lab, a room is dedicated to cell culture and another to radioactivity labeling.
 The animal facility is also present in the building for breeding or mouse manipulation.